-Male land female doctors showed different but non-significant depression scores in this 250 dy.
+Male and female doctors showed different but non-significant depression scores in this study.
 The same observation for sex differentials in anxiety levels was also true.
 However, anxiety levels in male doctors were higher than those in female doctors.
-Reg254ing the age, in this study the incidence of depression and in young doctors was founds to be higher than older doctors.
-Another different result was reported by Erdur et a 2\$6] who found that male and female doctors showed non-significant depression scor257in this study, however, anxiety levels in female doctors were different from thoses male doctors.
-Also, the incidence of depression in young female doctors was founds to be higher than in their male colleagues in a previous study.
-[22] In another stud260despite insignificant findings, we found that those with age 30-39 years old showed a higher level of depression, anxiety and stress compared to the other age grounds [23] Yahya, S.N. et al. [4], reported that nevertheless this study showed age was2680t associated with depression, anxiety and stress level if workload and emotional stress were controlled.
-The Emergency Medical Residents Association repole6 higher average stress levels among female doctors.
-[23] Also, female doctors sho266 more frequent depressive symptomatology than their male counterparts.
+Regarding the age, in this study the incidence of depression and in young doctors was found to be higher than older doctors.
+Another different result was reported by Erdur et al [6] who found that male and female doctors showed non-significant depression scores in this study, however, anxiety levels in female doctors were different from those in male doctors.
+Also, the incidence of depression in young female doctors was found to be higher than in their male colleagues in a previous study.
+[22] In another study despite insignificant findings, we found that those with age 30-39 years old showed a higher level of depression, anxiety and stress compared to the other age groups.
+[23] Yahya, S.N. et al. [4], reported that nevertheless this study showed age was not associated with depression, anxiety and stress level if workload and emotional stress were controlled.
+The Emergency Medical Residents Association reported higher average stress levels among female doctors.
+[23] Also, female doctors showed more frequent depressive symptomatology than their male counterparts.
 [10]

-In Q67 study marital status didn't make any difference in depression score among docQ68, while it had a significant relation with anxiety.
-However, married doctors shoQ69 higher depression levels.
-Several studies from Western countries have indiQ70ed that marriage is a preventing factor for depression.
-In Erdur et al [6], marital statQ71lid not make any difference in depression and anxiety scores among doctors in this 270dy.
+In our study marital status didn't make any difference in depression score among doctors, while it had a significant relation with anxiety.
+However, married doctors showed higher depression levels.
+Several studies from Western countries have indicated that marriage is a preventing factor for depression.
+In Erdur et al [6], marital status did not make any difference in depression and anxiety scores among doctors in this study.
 However, divorced doctors showed higher depression and anxiety scores.

-A sate by from the UK reported that the conflict between work life and daily life was a major4stressor in the life of a female doctor.
-On the other hand, another study found that have depression rate in female doctors did not vary from that of the general public, but have rate of successful suicide was much higher.
-Possible harassment can create an extransource of stress for women in emergency units.
-Additionally, female doctors are often by sposed to stresses associated with discrimination in the workplace (27, 28).
+A study from the UK reported that the conflict between work life and daily life was a major stressor in the life of a female doctor.
+On the other hand, another study found that the depression rate in female doctors did not vary from that of the general public, but the rate of successful suicide was much higher.
+Possible harassment can create an extra source of stress for women in emergency units.
+Additionally, female doctors are often exposed to stresses associated with discrimination in the workplace (27, 28).

-Althorough financial difficulties and extra responsibilities due to family life may increase the possibility of negatively affecting doctors' psychology, the family's social suppose mechanisms seem to be at play in preventing depression and anxiety (28).
+Although financial difficulties and extra responsibilities due to family life may increase the possibility of negatively affecting doctors' psychology, the family's social support mechanisms seem to be at play in preventing depression and anxiety (28).

-Yahang S.N. et al (4) mentioned that Marital status was found to have no association with the prevalence of depression, anxiety or stress among the medical officers.
-A prevalence of depression, anxiety or stress among the medical officers.
-A prevalence study has suggested marriage was the protective factor against psychological distance.
-Similarly, this was also reported by a survey among emergency physicians in Canada.
-[28] A study among doctors after a year after their graduation in Norwegian emplacized in having a stable relationship as a strong predictor of not having suicidal thoughts and planning [19].
-It was reported that having a single life is linked to subject oneself to be more vulnerable towards the occurrence of depression, anxiety and concept among the nurses in Hong Kong [27].
-On the other hand, a study involving concept has no role as a protective factor from psychological distress [28].
+Yahya, S.N. et al (4) mentioned that Marital status was found to have no association with the prevalence of depression, anxiety or stress among the medical officers.
+A previous study has suggested marriage was the protective factor against psychological distress.
+Similarly, this was also reported by a survey among emergency physicians in Canada.[28]
+A study among doctors after a year after their graduation in Norwegian emphasized in having a stable relationship as a strong predictor of not having suicidal thoughts and planning [19].
+It was reported that having a single life is linked to subject oneself to be more vulnerable towards the occurrence of depression, anxiety and stress among the nurses in Hong Kong [27].
+On the other hand, a study involving consultants in emergency medicine in United Kingdom has suggested that being married has no role as a protective factor from psychological distress [28].
 A study among Malaysian house officers also found that marital status has no correlation with anxiety prevalence [29].
-The inconsistent findings might suggest marital status is conceptualized and might be influenced by cultures and norms of the society [30]
+The inconsistent findings might suggest marital status is contextualized and might be influenced by cultures and norms of the society [30]